How to Sell Bitcoin in the UK – A Beginner’s Guide (2025)

 Selling Bitcoin at the right time and minimising fees can increase your final profit.
 Here’s what I’ve learned.

 I once sold Bitcoin in a panic when the price dropped, only to watch it skyrocket the next day.
-Since then, I follow these market timing strategies:
+Since then, I have followed these market timing strategies:

 - Avoid emotional selling – Bitcoin is volatile, and sudden dips often recover.